concept of market

 1. Perfect competition: This is a theoretical market structure in which there are many sellers and buyers, the products are homogeneous, and there is no barrier to entry or exit.
 In perfect competition, many sellers sell a single product without any advertisement.
 In this type of market, businesses have very little control over price and must compete on price and quality.
 Also, buyers have perfect knowledge about the product, and there is government protection without interference.

 3. Oligopoly: This is a market structure with a few sellers.
 The products in this type of market may be homogeneous or differentiated.
-In an oligopoly, businesses have a significant amount of control over price, but they are also aware of the reactions of their competitors.
+In an oligopoly, businesses have significant control over price, but they are also aware of their competitors’ reactions.

 oligopoly market

 1. Monopoly: This is a market structure with only one seller.
 The product in this type of market is unique, and there are no close substitutes.
 In a monopoly, the seller has complete control over the price and can charge whatever they want.
-In India, the government monopolises atomic energy, defence, public water supply systems, railways, etc.
+In India, the government monopolizes atomic energy, defense, public water supply systems, railways, etc.

 Market Structure in Real World Situation in India